Berzinskass/ais-collision-detection/report.md

 the search area.
 Karin Høj capsized shortly after impact, which the AIS track reflects as an abrupt end to its position reports.

-The synthetic harness (`tests/make_synthetic.py`) validates the full chain end to end: it plants a collision, a moored pair 30 m apart, a single GPS jump onto the collision point, and a vessel outside the radius.
-The pipeline reports only the planted collision (CPA ≈ 0 m at the correct time) and rejects all three traps.

 ## 8. Limitations and possible extensions

 * The collision threshold and minimum-speed cut are heuristics; tuning them